1. Competitive rates of pay.

 The campus buildings are set in over 300 acres of green parkland, home to a number of protected species and five areas recognised as County Wildlife Sites.
 UEA is also home to one of the largest collections of low-energy buildings in Britain and by using the latest biomass heating technologies has installed one of the most energy efficient power stations in the country, helping the university to meet its challenging carbon reduction targets.

 UEA has successfully introduced a Car Share scheme with benefits including priority parking and a guaranteed get-you-home service.
 In addition, there are discounted annual bus passes and season tickets available to all staff who prefer not to use their car.
-A local bus company provides a park and ride facility just ten minutes away which services the campus every 20 minutes at a cost of £1 return per day.
+A local bus company provides a free park and ride facility just ten minutes away which services the campus every 20 minutes.